 - Southwest – Lake City, Ouray, Telluride, Cortez, Durango, Pagosa Springs

 - West-Central – Glenwood Springs, Aspen, Crested Butte, Rifle, Grand Junction

 There are generally two types of campsites: dispersed and campground.
 One is free is sparse with amenities and the other hooks up it, often literally (electric).

 They range from $0 (off-season sometimes) to the mid-$20’s.
-They normally provide at least a table (with seating), fire pit (with grate or separate charcoal grill) and tent pad (place to put tent).
+They normally provide at least a table (with seating), fire pit (with a grate or separate charcoal grill), and tent pad (place to put tent).
 Some are basic, some have electric, and some are full hookups for RVs.
-They always have restrooms and sometimes showers, laundry and a playground for the kids.
+They always have restrooms and sometimes showers, laundry, and a playground for the kids.

 Both options can be found across the state.
 The following guide aims to point out what’s available in different regions of Colorado.
 There are many campsites not on here.

 Tip – It’s always good to show up early and claim your spot, or reserve well in advance for popular spots like state and national parks.

 It’s free and mostly found in national forests and B.L.M. lands.
 These federally owned public lands are open to the public year-round.
 Usually unless otherwise noted, camping is permitted, however, it’s preferred you use existing campsites.
 There are more than enough of these to go around if you know where to look.

 These primitive sites are generally marked by a fire ring and don’t provide amenities, like restrooms or tables.
 If you’re lucky there will be a vault toilet at a nearby trailhead.
 Most sites are located next to the road for easy car camping.